dbvisel/bullivant/README.md

 ## Book data

 The book data is in _js/src/bookdata.js_.
 Right now it's using Ivy Compton-Burnett's _Bullivant and the Lambs_ (the original American title for _Manservant and Maidservant_), though that's easy to change.
-The book data file is JSON.
+The book data file is essentially JSON.
 It contains five parts:

  * **duration** is how long (in seconds) each page should be shown by default if **autoplay** is set to **true**.
  * **background** is the default background for a page.
 This can be overridden.